tukasa0001/TownOfHost/README-EN.md

 Belongs to the Impostor team, but MadGuardian does not know who the Impostor is.<br>
 Impostors also doesn't know who MadGuardian is.<br>
 However, if they complete all of their own tasks, they will no longer be killed.<br>
 They can not kill, sabotage, and to enter the vent.<br>

+### MadSnitch

+Team : Impostor<br>
+Decision : Crewmate<br>

+Belongs to the Impostor team, but MadSnitch does not know who the Impostor is.<br>
+Impostors also doesn't know who MadSnitch is.<br>
+However, if they complete all of their own tasks, the name of the evildoer will change to red.<br>
+They can not kill, sabotage, and to enter the vent.<br>

 ### Bait